 Using Course Labels to Create Filters in your Shopify Catalog

-Docebo courses will be imported in your Shopify store catalog, where learners will be able to buy them.
+Docebo courses will be imported into your Shopify store catalog, where learners will be able to buy them.
 If the catalog includes several courses, it may be useful to associate labels to the courses, so that they will be used as filters.

 Start by activating the Labels App in Docebo, then create labels and associate them to courses, as described in this article.
-After the label is associated to the course, press Save Changes to synchronize the courses in Shopify.
+After the label is associated with the course, press Save Changes to synchronize the courses in Shopify.
 The synchronization process may take a few minutes.

 Please Note: The filtering function using Docebo labels is available only if you customize your Shopify theme.
 To learn how to do so, please refer to this article in Shopify’s Knowledge Base.
 To learn more about theme customization as a developer, refer to this article.
 If you’re looking for a partner to customize your Shopify theme, you can refer to Shopify’s Experts Network.